manuelbomi/Airflow-Primer_-A-Template-for-Airflow-Workflow/README.md

 Overview
 ========
-We present a brief Airflow template that could be used to easily prototype other complext workflows.
+#### In this discourse, we infographs that highlights how Airflow can easily be installed on a Windows based computer.
+We created Airflow DAGs that could be used to read some data from some API, store the data in a file, and read the data from that file.